 Xaero's World Map mod adds a self-writing fullscreen map to your Minecraft client.
 Works as a separate mod but is a lot better with Xaero's Minimap.
 The reason why it's available separately is to keep Xaero's Minimap as light-weight as possible.
+This mod is mostly client-sided.
+Installing it on the server side is optional for some additional features like world identification.

 The mod is still in development!
 Please report any bugs that you encounter or otherwise they probably won't get fixed.